This two part podcast contains a fascinating interview with Manchester based writer, broadcaster and DJ Dave Haslam.

 In 2009 he created the ‘Close Up’ series of live onstage in-conversations.
 His guests have included the Turner Prize winning artist Jeremy Deller, writers Will Self, Jackie Kay, Michael Chabon, and Jonathan Franzen, musicians Terry Hall, Edwyn Collins, Kevin Rowland, New Order’s Bernard Sumner, Jarvis Cocker, and Nile Rodgers.

-His most recent close up interview was with Buzzcock’s lead singer Pete Shelley on 10th June at Gorilla in Manchester, which FM were delighted to support the live streaming in partnership with Manchester District Music Archive.
+His most recent close up interview was with Buzzcock’s lead singer Pete Shelley on 10th June at Gorilla in Manchester, which Forever Manchester was delighted to support the live streaming in partnership with Manchester Digital Music Archive.
 The event also helped raise £500 for FM in the auction of signed artwork.